 HONORING CHOICES PROGRAM

 CARRYING OUT YOUR WISHES

-When it comes to decisions about your health care, it’s important that your voice is heard.
+When it comes to decisions about your health care, it is important that your voice is heard.

 In some situations, injuries can prevent patients from being able to communicate their wishes.
-By having Advanced Directives, you can offer guidance to your loved ones regarding the choices you have already made in advance when important health care decisions need to be made.
+By having Advanced Directives, you can offer guidance to your loved ones regarding the choices you have already made in advance when important health care decisions arise.

-We offer FREE ASSISTANCE for those wishing to complete an Advanced Directive using our “Honoring Choices Program“ here at The Richland Hospital.
+We offer FREE ASSISTANCE for those wishing to complete an Advanced Directive using our “Honoring Choices Program“ here at The Richland Hospital and Clinics.

 After you make your decisions and document them, you will discuss your priorities, beliefs and wishes with the individual you have chosen to speak for you if you cannot.
-This important talk will relieve your loved ones of the burden of making those difficult decisions if the time comes.
-It will give them the assurance that they are following your wishes.
+This important talk will relieve your loved ones of the task of making those difficult decisions if the time comes and will give them the assurance that they are following your wishes.

 What’s included in the Advanced Planning process